MMD Studio

 4. Under API tokens, give the token a descriptive name (e.g. my-laptop, ci-pipeline) and click Create token.

-5. Copy the token immediately — it's shown exactly once and then replaced with a masked entry.
-The server only stores a sha256 hash of the token, so if you lose it there's no way to recover it.
+5. Copy the token immediately — it's shown exactly once.
+The server doesn't store the actual token, so if you lose it there's no way to recover it.
 Just revoke and create a new one.

 Tokens look like this: